arpansahu/borcelle_crm/README.md

 }
 ```

-Configure a Jenkins project from jenkins ui located at https://jenkins.arpansahu.me
+* Configure a Jenkins project from jenkins ui located at https://jenkins.arpansahu.me

 Make sure to use Pipline project and name it whatever you want I have named it as borcelle_crm_declarative_pipeline_project

 ![Jenkins Project for borcelle CRM Configuration File](https://github.com/arpansahu/borcelle_crm/blob/master/borcelle_crm_declarative_pipeline_project_Config_[Jenkins].png?raw=true)

+In this above picture you can see credentials right? you can add your github credentials
+from Manage Jenkins on home Page --> Manage Credentials

+and add your GitHub credentials from there

+* Add a .env file to you project using following command

+    ```
+    sudo vi  /var/lib/jenkins/workspace/borcelle_crm_declarative_pipeline_project/.env
+    ```

+    Your workspace name may be different.

+    Add all the env variables as required and mentioned in the Readme File.

+* Add Global Jenkins Variables from Dashboard --> Manage --> Jenkins
+  Configure System

+  * MAIL_JET_API_KEY
+  * MAIL_JET_API_SECRET
+  * MAIL_JET_EMAIL_ADDRESS
+  * MY_EMAIL_ADDRESS

+Now you are good to go.

 ## Documentation